How to Check SSL Certificates and Stay Secure

 • You can view all the certificates stored in your computer on the left pane and expand the directory to get more detailed information on a certificate.

-• For certificates accessible to the current user, launch the Certificate Manager Tool by typing in certmgr.msc in the command prompt.
+• For certificates accessible to the current user, launch the Certificate Manager Tool by typing in certmgr.msc in a Command Prompt session.

 Certificate Stores